oddstream/gosol/README.md

 Towards a polymorphic solitaire engine in Go+Ebiten, with help from fogleman/gg.
 It's an adaptation of my Lua/Solar2D retained mode engine used in the Android game (which was itself an adaptation of my messy vanilla JavaScript/SVG engine used for the online game).
 The intention is that this version will replace both of those.

-It currently only plays a few variants (Australian, Canfield, Klondike (draw 1 and draw 3), Freecell, Limited, Scorpion, Spider1, Spider2, Storehouse Canfield, Wasp, Yukon).
+It currently only plays a few variants (Australian, Baker's Dozen, Canfield, Klondike (draw 1 and draw 3), Freecell, Limited, Scorpion, Spider1, Spider2, Storehouse Canfield, Wasp, Yukon).
 Use a command line flag (eg -v=Limited) to set the variant.
 There should be around 40 by the time I'm done.

 It currently has no user interface other than some keyboard shortcuts: